sanki4489/Rails-Employee-form/README.md

 # Rails-Employee-form
-Internship :Website for company employees to share data.
+Internship Project :Website for company employees to share data.
+Objective: To make a rails website for employees to share data and connect to other employees from same organization.
+Status: Work in progress